SamitDharia/SmartCFDTradingAgent_Revolut/docs/PROJECT_SUMMARY.md

 *   **Multi-Symbol Trading:** The agent is capable of trading multiple symbols concurrently.
 *   **Production Stability:** Implemented a startup grace period for health checks and switched to snapshot data fetching to ensure the system is stable and trades on the most accurate live data.

-### Phase 5: Future Enhancements & Live Deployment (Next Steps)
+### Version 1.0: Stable & Autonomous (Current)
-*   **Current Status:** The agent is stable and has completed all core development and hardening phases in a paper trading environment.
+*   **Current Status:** The agent is feature-complete, stable, and fully autonomous.
+All core systems have been validated in a live paper-trading environment.
-*   **Next Steps:** The project is now ready for the final phase, which includes deploying to the cloud, enhancing monitoring, and transitioning to live trading.
+*   **Key Outcome:** The project has successfully achieved its primary goal of creating a reliable, hands-off trading agent that can operate continuously.

+### Version 2.0: Advanced Capabilities (Future Vision)
+*   **Next Steps:** Building on the stable V1.0 foundation, future work will focus on implementing more sophisticated features, such as portfolio-level optimization, dynamic strategy switching, and integrating alternative data sources.
+See the `ROADMAP.md` for a full breakdown.

 ## Your Role: Project Lead & Strategist
 As the driving force behind the project, your role has been to: